-Best swimming spots in Dublin.
+Best swimming spots in Dublin

-- Sandymount Strand – near Pembroke in Dublin city.
+Near Pembroke in Dublin city.

-- Burrow Beach located in Sutton, on the way to Howth peninsula.
+Located in Sutton, on the way to Howth peninsula.
 Not many people know about this stunning beach, while it offers a beautiful sandy coast, where you can safely swim as the place is served by a lifeguard.

 Is it safe to swim in outdoor spots in Dublin?

 This is a very wise question!
-Apart from the fact you should always be extremely careful when swimming in the sea for number of reasons.
+Apart from the fact you should always be extremely careful when swimming in the sea for a number of reasons.
 Before visiting swimming spots in Dublin for a bath take few good advices:

 - Check local news!
 At the end of 2020 Sandymount strand was caked in algae sludge, making the beach unwalkable and the bay unswimmable.